 Why these ingredients

-Kombu dashi supplies iodine, glutamates, and trace minerals at near-zero calories.
-Dulse flakes replace salt with iodine, potassium, and iron.
+kombu dashi supplies iodine, glutamates, and trace minerals at near-zero calories. dulse flakes replace salt with iodine, potassium, and iron.
 Turmeric provides curcumin – the cayenne in this recipe enhances its bioavailability.

 Ingredients